 Advertising: Include advertising for vacant positions or legal ads only.

-Outreach: Include expenses for announcements or promotions for program services, activities, or events, give-away items, and exhibitor fees.
-Include a description of where the ads will be purchased (if applicable).
+Outreach: Include expenses for announcements or promotions for program services give-away items, and exhibitor fees.
+Suggest: These costs are not for participants already enrolled in the program.

 Memberships/Subscriptions/Licenses: Only include memberships that are associated with model fidelity and used by the program only.
-Do not include general agency memberships.
 Be specific if the membership is purchased for the program or a staff member (title) in the budget narrative.

 Background Screening (volunteers): Include costs for level II background screenings for volunteers only (including interns).
 Costs for fingerprinting employees are considered to be an administrative/indirect cost.

-Information Technology (IT) Expense: This line should be used by exception and must be pre- approved by CBHC.
+Information Technology (IT) Expense: This line should be used by exception.
 Include IT expense for data systems accessed by participants and used specifically to generate information for reporting on CBHC outcomes and demographic information.
 Include expense for electronic health or client (participant) record systems that interface with and are used with the client.
-Support to a computer lab or technology for participants use may also be included.
-Provide detail of what this is paying for and how the amount was calculated.
+Support to a computer lab or technology for participants use may also be included..
 Do not include allocation for general agency IT expense such as software cost, maintenance, servers, and/or staff as these costs are considered administrative/indirect.

 Office Supplies: Provide detail of what will be purchased if known and how the amount was calculated.
 A maximum of $25 per month per FTE may be allocated to the program budget if the amount was calculated as an allocation per FTE.

 Computer Supplies: Includes computers, software, printer ink and other computer supplies.
 If computers are to be purchased, list which position(s) will use the computers or if the computers are for participants.
-CBHC will pay a maximum of $600 per computer including accessories (keyboard, mouse, monitor, docking station, etc.).
+CBHC will pay a maximum of $600 per computer.
+Accessories (keyboard, mouse, monitor, docking station, etc.) may be budgeted separately.
 Computers may be replaced after 3 years.

 Include the agency computer refresher/replacement schedule if asking to replace computers.
 For software purchases, include the cost of the physical disk or license purchased.
 If a particular software is sold on a “per machine” basis only, include the cost of each physical disk or license purchased.
 Any software purchased must be necessary for program service delivery.